Transia-RnD/hooks-toolkit-ts/CONTRIBUTING.md

 ## Compile Hooks

-Run this command to locally compile an XRPL Hook source file (inside ./contracts) from .c to .wasm code:
+Run this command to locally compile an XAHL Hook source file (inside ./contracts) from .c to .wasm code:

 `$ hooks-cli compile-c contracts build`